sablier-labs/docs/docs/contracts/v2/reference/core/interfaces/interface.ISablierV2LockupLinear.md

 Emits a {Transfer} and {CreateLockupLinearStream} event.
 Requirements:

-- All requirements in {createWithRange} must be met for the calculated parameters.
+- All requirements in {createWithTimestamps} must be met for the calculated parameters.

 ```solidity
 function createWithDurations(LockupLinear.CreateWithDurations calldata params) external returns (uint256 streamId);